luhernas/pm2/README.md

 ```

 ### Node 0.10.x doesn't free the script port when stopped.
 It's due to the Node.js cluster module.
-So if you feel that this problem is important for your use case, use the [fork mode](#execute-any-script-what-is-fork-mode-) instead.
+If you feel this problem is important for your use case, use the [fork mode](#execute-any-script-what-is-fork-mode-) instead.
 By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.

 ```